 If cancer is suspected, your doctor will perform diagnostic tests including biopsies, endoscopy, or CT scan to diagnose and stage your condition.
-Treatment usually involves removal of the tumor and surrounding tissue.
+At our Center for Ear, Nose, Throat, and Allergy in Los Angeles Nose and sinus cancer treatment usually involves removal of the tumor and surrounding tissue.
 Surgery is often performed in addition to chemotherapy and/or radiation therapy to ensure complete removal.
 The location of each patient’s tumor is essential in determining whether or not surgery is possible.

 Two of the key weapons in the fight against cancer, chemotherapy and radiation both set out to kill cancer cells.
 Chemotherapy uses drugs that target rapidly dividing cells, a key feature of cancerous tissue.
 In addition to cancer cells, there are fast-dividing normal cells in the body, such as in hair follicles and the digestive system.